 What if the At-Fault Driver Is Underinsured or Uninsured?

-Despite Ohio’s strict auto insurance laws, not all drivers are insured or carrying an adequate amount of coverage.
+Despite Ohio’s strict auto insurance laws, not all drivers are insured or carry an adequate amount of coverage.
 In fact, the Ohio Department of Insurance estimates that 15% of Ohio drivers are not insured, and that percentage is even higher in various parts of the state.

 If your loved one was killed in a car accident in Ohio that was caused by an underinsured or uninsured motorist, there may be civil remedies available to help you recover compensation for your loss.
 One of those remedies is to file a wrongful death lawsuit.

-Filing a Wrongful Death Lawsuit For a Car Accident in Ohio
+Filing a Wrongful Death Lawsuit for a Car Accident in Ohio

 If the negligent driver’s insurance limits aren’t enough to cover the losses that the surviving family members are seeking, the at-fault party is at risk of paying personally.

 When you work with our firm, we will also determine how much time you have to file your lawsuit.
-The state’s statute of limitations, outlined in Ohio Revised Code Section 2125.02, note that you have two years to file your car accident lawsuit.
+The state’s statute of limitations, outlined in Ohio Revised Code Section 2125.02, notes that you have two years to file your car accident lawsuit.
 The sooner you reach out to our firm, the sooner we can help you.

 What Types of Damages Are Awarded in Ohio Wrongful Death Cases?